akiomiyao/ped/README.md

 2-1-2, Kannondai, Tsukuba, Ibaraki 305-8518, Japan

 ## Version
+Version 1.4 Add clipping of short reads for RT-PCR data.
+Add aplication of CAVID-19 analysis.
 Version 1.3 Update for search.pl for comfirmation of alignment.
 Improuvement of making sort_uniq data.
 Version 1.2 sort_uniq files are divided to 64 subfiles by first three nucleotide sequence.
 Remake of reference data is required.
 Version 1.1 sort_uniq files are compressed by gzip.
 Requirement of disk space is reduced, but requires more CPU time.